pollev/Kringlecon-2-Turtle-Doves/index.md

 ### Escape Ed
 #### Context
 Initial Dialog:
-[*] NPC: Bushy Evergreen
+Bushy Evergreen
-> "Hi, I'm Bushy Evergreen.
-Welcome to Elf U!"
+> Hi, I'm Bushy Evergreen.
+Welcome to Elf U!
-> "I'm glad you're here.
-I'm the target of a terrible trick."
+> I'm glad you're here.
+I'm the target of a terrible trick.
-> "Pepper Minstix is at it again, sticking me in a text editor."
+> Pepper Minstix is at it again, sticking me in a text editor.
-> "Pepper is forcing me to learn ed."
+> Pepper is forcing me to learn ed.
-> "Even the hint is ugly.
-Why can't I just use Gedit?"
+> Even the hint is ugly.
+Why can't I just use Gedit?
-> "Please help me just quit the grinchy thing."
+> Please help me just quit the grinchy thing.
-> "..."

 Completed Dialog:
-[*] NPC: Bushy Evergreen
+NPC: Bushy Evergreen
-> "Wow, that was much easier than I'd thought."
+> Wow, that was much easier than I'd thought.
-> "Maybe I don't need a clunky GUI after all!"
+> Maybe I don't need a clunky GUI after all!
-> "Have you taken a look at the password spray attack artifacts?"
+> Have you taken a look at the password spray attack artifacts?
-> "I'll bet that DeepBlueCLI tool is helpful."
+> I'll bet that DeepBlueCLI tool is helpful.
-> "You can check it out on GitHub."
+> You can check it out on GitHub.
-> "It was written by that Eric Conrad."
+> It was written by that Eric Conrad.
-> "He lives in Maine - not too far from here!"
+> He lives in Maine - not too far from here!
-> "..."

 Challenge-url: